 Abaana Uganda currently runs the following projects:

-Sponsorship – Abaana provides sponsorship to over 1300 children who would otherwise not be able to attend school, in 13 schools situated in various districts – Busia, Amuru (near Gulu), Mukono, Kampala Mayuge, Kayunga, Ngora, and Pallisa.
-Fees are provided, as well as basics such as uniform and scholastic materials.
-Abaana staff regularly visit the schools to ensure that the children are getting the relevant support and help with special needs such as medical cases where possible.
+Sponsorship – Abaana provides sponsorship to over 1600 children who would otherwise not be able to attend or complete school.
+Fees are provided, as well as the provision of basics such as uniform and scholastic materials.
+Special projects such as the distribution of sanitary pads as well as Christian teaching, including access to a Scripture Union / CEF camp, are part of interventions so that each sponsored child is helped holistically.
+Abaana staff regularly visit the schools to ensure that the children are getting relevant support and help with special needs such as medical cases where possible.

-Education and School Support – additionally to sponsorship, Abaana provides support through partnerships in 13 different primary schools, primarily through helping with building projects so that the infrastructure is in place for each school to effectively provide education in the community.
+Education and School Support – Additional to sponsorship, Abaana provides support through partnerships in 15 different primary schools, in various districts – Busia, Amuru, Mukono, Kampala, Mayuge, Kayunga, Ngora, and Pallisa.
+Abaana does this primarily through helping with building projects, so that the infrastructure is in place for each school to effectively provide education in the community.
 Abaana also desires to build capacity in the schools through training teachers, providing resources such as text books and linking schools together to learn from each other, in order to help them run more effectively.

-Abaana Ministries Uganda is based in Kito village, Kira Town Council.
+Our Physical Address – Abaana Ministries Uganda is based in Kito village, Kira Town Council.
 From Kira town council, take the tarmac road at Kira Primary School (there are many signposts, including one for Abaana Guesthouse and Office) and continue for around 1.5 kilometres.
 At the first (small) crossroads, at a large signpost for Abaana Guesthouse and Office, take a right (the road is called Kagimu Close).
 Take the next right and the Abaana office gate is straight ahead.

 Abaana Ministries Uganda has a Guesthouse which is used primarily by our visiting teams and volunteers, but which is open for anyone who would like a quiet, homely, peaceful place to stay, with delicious continental and local dishes.
-We also welcome other organisations or companies who would like to run conferences or workshops in a serene environment, with a large meeting, sheltered veranda, and large garden available for various group activities.
+We also welcome other organisations or companies who would like to run conferences or workshops in a serene environment, with a meeting room, sheltered veranda, and large garden available for various group activities.
 Please contact us for more information.

 Phone and email contacts